As an Amazon Associate I earn from qualifying purchases.

 Another easy trick to figure out if a motorcycle is suitable for your (presumably high) weight is to buy a motorcycle with passenger footpegs.
 Nearly all motorcycles designed to hold a passenger are safe into the 4-500 pound range.

-However, if you’re anything like me and want to read about some specific models to make the best choice possible, here are some of the options I considered while I was shopping.
+However, if you’re anything like me and want to read about some specific models to make the best choice possible, here are some of the options I considered while I was shopping4.

 I hate to do this, but the first motorcycle on my list of motorcycles suitable for heavy guys isn’t actually a two-wheeler.
 A trike such as the Freewheeler from Harley Davidson has a high weight capacity, is more suitable for beginning riders who are over the weight limit of many regular bikes, and is incredibly comfortable.

-Head to dealership and try it out before you knock it.
+Head to a dealership and try it out before you knock it.

 The first time I saw a Victory Vision I was at the grocery store and saw one park in the parking lot.
 I asked the guy if the body had a bunch of custom work because it looked so radical.
 It turned out that they came that way from the factory and I just looked like an idiot.
 I still think it looks radical though.